 Growing Oxalis Houseplant

 When shoots appear in autumn, begin watering the newly growing Oxalis houseplant.
 Soil should remain lightly moist during times of growth.
-Water 2 to 3 times a month, allowing soil to dry out between waterings.
+Water two to three times a month, allowing soil to dry out between waterings.

 Fertilize after watering with a balanced houseplant food.